We have all heard the terminology about the so called “Hot Button.” “You have to find the prospect’s hot buttons…” “Push their hot buttons…” etc.

 Also, keep in mind that today’s modern buyers are smart, and are not too quick to reveal their emotions and concerns, as they know doing so will weaken their negotiating strength.
 In addition, the prospect’s true hot buttons, those areas of serious problems and pain, may not be immediately evident, even to the prospect.

-You need to have a systematic method of asking questions to uncover the prospect’s problems.
-Find areas the prospect is losing, hurting or suffering in some way due to the lack of your product or service.
+Find areas the prospect is losing, hurting, or suffering in some way due to the lack of your product or service.
 Exemplify those areas of problems and pain, and then present your solution and you will hit the hot buttons on the head.